-- "2021 ESPP" are to the Vivid Seats Inc. 2021 Employee Stock Purchase Plan; - "2021 Plan" are to the Vivid Seats Inc. 2021 Incentive Award Plan; - "Amended and Restated Bylaws" are to the amended and restated bylaws of Vivid Seats Inc.; - "Amended and Restated Charter" are to the amended and restated certificate of incorporation of Vivid Seats Inc.; - "Amended and Restated Warrant Agreement" are to that certain Warrant Agreement, dated as of October 14, 2021, between Continental Stock Transfer & Trust Company and Horizon, which amended and restated the Prior Warrant Agreement; - "Blocker Corporations" are to the Blocker Corporations as defined in the Tax Receivable Agreement; - "Blocker Sellers" are to Crescent Mezzanine Partners VIB, L.P., Crescent Mezzanine Partners VIC, L.P., NPS/Crescent Strategic Partnership II, LP and Crescent Mezzanine Partners VIIB, L.P.; - "Business Combination" are to the transactions contemplated by the Transaction Agreement; - "Class A common stock" are to Vivid Seats PubCo's Class A common stock, par value \$0.0001 per share; - "Class B common stock," are to Vivid Seats PubCo's Class B common stock, par value \$0.0001 per share; - "Closing" are to the consummation of the Business Combination; - "Closing Date" are to October 18, 2021; - "Code" are to the U.S. Internal Revenue Code of 1986, as amended; - "DGCL" are to the General Corporation Law of the State of Delaware; - · "Effective Time" are to the time at which the Merger becomes effective pursuant to the Transaction Agreement; - "Exchange" are to the irrevocable tender by Sponsor to Horizon all of its Horizon Class B ordinary shares for cancellation in exchange for (i) the Horizon \$10.00 Exercise Warrants, (ii) the Horizon \$15.00 Exercise Warrants and (iii) 50,000 shares of Horizon Class A ordinary shares pursuant to the Exchange Agreement; - "Exchange Agreement" are to that certain exchange Agreement, dated as of April 21, 2021, by and between Sponsor and Horizon; - "Form of New Warrant Agreement" are to that certain form of warrant agreement entered into by and between Horizon and Continental Stock Transfer & Trust Company pursuant to which the Vivid Seats PubCo \$10.00 Exercise Warrants and Vivid Seats PubCo \$15.00 Exercise Warrants were issued; - "founder shares" are to Horizon Class B ordinary shares initially purchased by Sponsor in a private placement prior to the IPO, and the Horizon Class A ordinary shares issued upon the conversion thereof; - "Horizon" are to Horizon Acquisition Corporation;
+- "2021 ESPP" are to the Vivid Seats Inc. 2021 Employee Stock Purchase Plan; - "2021 Plan" are to the Vivid Seats Inc. 2021 Incentive Award Plan; - "2021 Registration Rights Agreement" are to the Amended and Restated Registration Rights Agreement, dated October 18, 2021, among Vivid Seats, Sponsor, Hoya Topco and the other holders party thereto; - "Amended and Restated Bylaws" are to the amended and restated bylaws of Vivid Seats, as amended; - · "Amended and Restated Charter" are to the amended and restated certificate of incorporation of Vivid Seats; - "Amended and Restated Warrant Agreement" are to the Warrant Agreement, dated October 14, 2021, between Continental Stock Transfer & Trust Company and Horizon, which amended and restated the Warrant Agreement, dated August 20, 2020, between Continental Stock Transfer & Trust Company and Horizon; - "Betcha" are to Betcha Sports, Inc., which we acquired in December 2021; - "Blocker Corporations" are to the Blocker Corporations as defined in the Tax Receivable Agreement; - "Board" are to our board of directors; - · "Business Combination" are to the transactions contemplated by the Transaction Agreement; - "Class A common stock" are to our Class A common stock, par value \$0.0001 per share; - "Class B common stock" are to our Class B common stock, par value \$0.0001 per share; - "Closing" are to the consummation of the Business Combination; - "Closing Amount" are to the shares of our common stock that were issued and outstanding on the Closing Date; - "Closing Date" are to October 18, 2021; - "Code" are to the U.S. Internal Revenue Code of 1986, as amended; - "DGCL" are to the General Corporation Law of the State of Delaware; - "ERP" are to a proprietary enterprise resource planning tool; - "Exchange" are to the irrevocable tender by Sponsor to Horizon all of its Horizon Class B ordinary shares, par value \$0.0001 per share, for cancellation in exchange for (i) the Horizon \$10.00 Exercise Warrants, (ii) the Horizon \$15.00 Exercise Warrants and (iii) 50,000 shares of Horizon Class A ordinary shares pursuant to the Exchange Agreement; - "Exchange Act" are to the Securities Exchange Act of 1934, as amended; - "Exchange Agreement" are to the Exchange Agreement, dated April 21, 2021, between Sponsor and Horizon; - "Form of New Warrant Agreement" are to the form of warrant agreement entered into between Horizon and Continental Stock Transfer & Trust Company pursuant to which the Vivid Seats \$10.00 Exercise Warrants and the Vivid Seats \$15.00 Exercise Warrants were issued; - "GAAP" are to accounting principles generally accepted in the United States of America; - "Horizon" are to Horizon Acquisition Corporation; - "Horizon \$10.00 Exercise Warrants" are to warrants for Horizon Class A ordinary shares with an exercise price of \$10.00, issued in connection with the Exchange; - "Horizon \$15.00 Exercise Warrants" are to warrants for Horizon Class A ordinary shares with an exercise price of \$15.00, issued in connection with the Exchange; - "Horizon Class A ordinary shares" are to Horizon's Class A ordinary shares, par value \$0.0001 per share; - "Horizon Equityholders" are to Sponsor and any investment vehicles or funds managed or controlled, directly or indirectly, by any of Sponsor's affiliates; - "Horizon IPO Private Placement Warrants" are to the warrants sold by Horizon as part of the private placement in connection with the IPO; - "Horizon IPO Public Warrants" are to the warrants sold by Horizon as part of the units in the IPO;